hakanonal/minibar/README.md

         - Should I modify the model to find the number of objects for each product/class?
             - If yes I wonder if the data has multiple objects for the same product/class in the same picture?
                 - I wonder this becuase if every product appears only once in a sinlge picture then the dataset would have no different then the one we have used for classification problem.
 Every product/class is going to be has 1 in one hot encoded output.
 So I am planing to discover this situtation in (dataset_discovery.ipynb)
-        - Shoould I improve the accuracy.
+        - Should I improve the accuracy.
 If yes how could I improve accuracy? which is a very big question.

+#### 15.09.2020

+- Today I want to start to discover data and find that if there is more than one appearance of a single product/class in a single picture.
+    - I have tried to discover if a product/class appears more than once in a single image.
+I have found that we have only handful of those samples. they are listed in (dataset_discovery.ipynb) notebook.
+    - When checked all of them  manually one by one almost all of them are actually mis-labeled.
+    - So to conclude there is a big evidance that the data has some mis-labeled data which may acutally decreases the accuracy and performance.
+        - How can we somehow detect mis-labeled data?
+- I have decided to prepeare the resnet_regression model for each class ready and put aside the regression [card](https://github.com/hakanonal/minibar/projects/1#card-44179863).
+After that I will ready to get back in touch with the project team and find a common way to increase the training data and also corrrect the mis-labeled data.
+    -